pywbem/pywbem/README.md

 Project Plans
 -------------

-Version 0.9.0 - Now scheduled for release July 2016 (orignally scheduled for early June 2016).
-See issue #163 and the issues for mileston 0.9.0 for details on what changes are done and planned for version 0.9.0.
+**Version 0.9.0** - Now scheduled for release July 2016 (orignally scheduled for early June 2016).
+See issue #163 for an overview of version 0.9.0 goalsand the github issues for milestone 0.9.0 for details on what changes are done and planned for PyWBEM version 0.9.0.

-Version 0.10.0 - Next version after the version 0.9.0 release.
+**Version 0.10.0** - Next version after the version 0.9.0 release.
 See the issues for milestone 0.10.0 for current planning for this release.
 Generally release expected about 2 months after 0.9.0 but that is a very preliminary estimate.